bioinformatics-policlinicogemelli/POLE/README.md

 # PathoPoleAnalyzer

-PathoPoleAnalyzer is a tool for calculating a pathogenicity score for Pole mutations, inspired by the findings presented in the Castillo's article (Castillo et. all, 2020)  ["Interpretation of somatic POLE mutations in endometrial carcinoma"](https://pubmed.ncbi.nlm.nih.gov/31829442/).
+PathoPoleAnalyzer is a tool for calculating a pathogenicity score for Pole mutations.

 The score is an integer ranging from 0 to 6, indicating whether the POLE mutation is pathogenic (Score >=4), of uncertain significance (Score = 3), or non-pathogenic (Score<3),based on the presence of specific genomic alterations.